TheGeekPharaoh/keycloak-soteria/README.md

 If you already have an existing KeyCloak server, you may certainly use that.
 Otherwise, this project includes Docker Compose files to stand up your own KeyCloak environment with a Realm called *Soteria* that you can use.
+This instance leverage PostgreSQL as its backend database.
 It comes pre-configured with some user accounts.
-All that you need to do is configure your KeyCloak Client for use with your Java EE application.
+All that you need to do is configure your KeyCloak Client for use with your
+Java EE application.

 ## Building the Library